Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 different results, even if applied on the same data.
 An exception to this is the "no-cluster" mapping (DummyMapping in the code), which maps blocks to reward addresses, so it doesn't perform any extra processing on the raw data.

-## Pool Information
+## Mapping Information

-To assist the mapping process, the directory `helpers/pool_information/` contains pool information about the supported projects.
+To assist the mapping process, the directory `mapping_information/` contains mapping information about the supported projects.

-There exist three subdirectories.
+There exist three subdirectories and two additional files.
 In each subdirectory there exists a file for the corresponding ledger data, if such data exists.

+#### Identifiers

-`identifiers` defines information about block creators.
+The files under `identifiers` define information about block creators.
 Each key corresponds to a tag or ticker, by which the pool is identifiable in its produced blocks.
 The value for each key is a dictionary of pool-related information, specifically its name, a url to its homepage, etc. Each file's